giusepperaso/structura.js/docs/why-structura.md

 ## *Structura.js* to the rescue

-Structura aims to be a library with a syntax identical (more or less) to Immer but with a much higher performance ([up to ~22x, even faster than Immutable in most cases](./benchmarks.md)), and also with a lower size
+Structura aims to be a library with a syntax identical (more or less) to Immer but with a much higher performance ([up to ~22x, even faster than Immutable in some cases](./benchmarks.md)), and also with a lower size

 ```javascript
 const state = {